emaishoaib/quire/README.md

 searchable, in Quire and in every other PDF reader.
 Pages that already have text are left alone.
 The whole run undoes as one action.

+**Rename.** The rail's pencil works out how the other PDFs in the folder are named, and suggests a name for this one in the same pattern.
+Apple's on-device model reads the date, the amount and the shop or sender out of the document, and the suggestion lands in a field you can edit before renaming.
+A scan needs its text recognised first.
+The button is greyed out when the folder has no pattern or Apple Intelligence is unavailable, and hovering it says which.

 **Merge.** The rail's merge button gathers the PDFs in the same folder whose names are this file's name with something added, so `Lease.pdf` gathers `Lease 2.pdf`, `Lease-signed.pdf` and `Lease (1).pdf`, but not `Leasehold.pdf`.
 After you confirm the list, their pages are